h0me5k1n/static_status/README.md

 ## TODO

-* More and better documentation
+* More and better documentation - new traceroutevpn command
+* update screenshots
+* create dockerfile for running in a container

 Help is welcome 👍